Paul Vaessen: Death

-In August 2001, he was found dead in the bathroom of his Bristol flat, aged 39.
+In August 2001, Vaessen was found dead in the bathroom of his Bristol flat, aged 39.
 A post mortem found he had a high level of drugs in his bloodstream and the coroner recorded a verdict of accidental death.
 It was later revealed that Vaessen had been a heroin addict for several years and had several convictions for crimes including robberies and muggings.